Navigating the Volatility of Recursion Pharmaceuticals Inc.'s (RXRX) Stock

 BofA Securities gave a rating of “Neutral” to RXRX, setting the target price at $10 in the report published on April 18th of the previous year.

-During the last 5 trading sessions, RXRX rose by +1.55%, which changed the moving average for the period of 200-days by -20.61% in comparison to the 20-day moving average, which settled at $6.78.
-In addition, Recursion Pharmaceuticals Inc. saw -15.05% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RXRX fell by -3.83%, which changed the moving average for the period of 200-days by -22.11% in comparison to the 20-day moving average, which settled at $6.63.
+In addition, Recursion Pharmaceuticals Inc. saw -18.68% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading